Brain Health and Diet: Fuelling Your Mind For Peak Performance

 1. Meal Timing Impact: Consuming meals at regular intervals prevents blood sugar fluctuations, which in turn avoids sudden energy crashes or spikes that can impair focus and mental clarity.

-2. Effects: Extended periods without food may lead to brain fog and difficulty concentrating as the brain lacks the necessary fuel for optimal performance.
+2. Fasting Effects: Extended periods without food may lead to brain fog and difficulty concentrating as the brain lacks the necessary fuel for optimal performance.

 3. Nutrient Balance: A balanced meal, rich in proteins, fats, carbohydrates, vitamins, and minerals, provides essential nutrients required by the brain for neurotransmitter production and neuron protection.